lfdias/MyProjectGTest/README.md

 sudo apt install git
 ```

-To copy the tutorial files from git, you will need to have a Personal Access Token.
+In order to copy the tutorial files from git, you will need to have a Personal Access Token.
 Here is how to generate a Personal Access Token:

 - Log into your git account via a browser
 - Go to your GitHub account settings: Click on your username icon at the top-right and select "Settings"